Thursday, December 27, 2007

 By Gloria Baraquio

 I'm living off the grid in Kalapana and, needless to say, life has been interesting.
 I'm starting to realize how much I love hot showers and how much I appreciate filtered water.
 I'm starting to understand why electricity is so important to so many and why some cannot live without a TV.
 I'm starting to understand why windows and walls might be more functional than simple screen lining.
-I'm starting to see what simplicity really is -- which isn't necessarily living life by candlelight and silence ------
+I'm starting to see what simplicity really is -- which isn't necessarily living life by candlelight and silence ------read more at

 http://hawaiitribune-herald.com/articles/2007/11/28/features/features02.txt